Past Events

 GINNI CARY I create western hatboxes, completely handmade and cut in my ranch workshop in the same building my great-grandfather once had a blacksmith shop.
 My boxes feature western borders, wallpaper, and genuine leather with adornments in variety of size and shapes.

 DON AND DORINE CASWELL -- CASWELL TRADING CO.
-Western Memorabilia.
+Western memorabilia.
 We will have on display and for sale to the public a large collection of antique cowboy and Indian collectibles from the late 1800’s and early 1900’s.
 We specialize in old fancy chaps, California spurs and bits, braided rawhide bridles, and California gambling items such as silver and ivory daggers.
 Other items will include Winchesters, Colts, Native American beadwork and jewelry, cowboy and cowgirl decorator pieces, and much more.

 CHORRO VALLEY REGULATORS Members of the Single Action Shooters Society.
 You can see their local club listing here: Clubs